 - A change in lifestyle, bodyweight or appearance goals

 - General Pain caused by breast implants

 Breast Implant Revision surgery is complex and that NOT everything that has gone wrong can be fixed

 - Before you evaluate breast implant replacement, it is important to consult closely with a fully QUALIFIED, experienced Plastic Surgeon.

 - However, if you do not feel comfortable with your original surgeon, seek a second opinion.

-- Don’t be surprised if your Surgeon encourages you to go back to your original surgeon.
+- Also, don’t be surprised if your Surgeon encourages you to go back to your original surgeon.

-Questions to consider before having REVISION breast surgery or breast implant exchange:
+Questions to consider before your Consultation for REVISION breast surgery or breast implant exchange:

 There are other things to consider when contemplating having revisional breast surgery.